-DMA supports 4 transfer modes: software-triggered BLOCK transfer mode, software-triggered BULK transfer mode, hardware-triggered BULK transfer mode.
+DMA supports 4 transfer modes: software-triggered BLOCK transfer mode, software-triggered BULK transfer mode, hardware-triggered BLOCK transfer mode, and hardware-triggered BULK transfer mode.

-Software and hardware triggering
+• Software and hardware triggering

 Some peripherals support hardware DMA.
 When they are configured as the trigger source of the DMA channel, a DMA request (DMA request) can be generated, and the hardware triggers the DMA transfer without CPU participation.
 Peripherals that do not support hardware DMA can only be configured as software-triggered DMA transfers.